lucifer-prashant/FallingSand/README.md

 # Falling Sand Simulation

 A live interactive sand simulation built using p5.js.
 Users can drag the mouse to create sand particles that fall and interact with their environment.
-The simulation includes customizable grid size and color options.
+The simulation includes customizable grid size and color options.You can use it by goint this link:

-## Live Demo
-You can use it by goint this link:
 [FallingSandSim](https://lucifer-prashant.github.io/FallingSand/)

 ## Features